cary-ilm/openexr/docs/ReadingAndWritingImageFiles.rst

         return !!f && b[0] == 0x76 && b[1] == 0x2f && b[2] == 0x31 && b[3] == 0x01;
     }

-Using this function does not require linking with the IlmImf library.
+Using this function does not require linking with the OpenEXR library.

-Programs that are linked with the IlmImf library can determine if a given file is an OpenEXR file by calling one of the following functions, which are part of the library:
+Programs that are linked with the OpenEXR library can determine if a given file is an OpenEXR file by calling one of the following functions, which are part of the library: